dewi-alliance/hotspot-manufacturers/BeeMobile.md

 ## Hardware Security ##

 For LoRa light hotspot, currently we use ATECC608 encryption chip for swarm key storage, and key is securely provisioned during manufacturing.

-For 5G CBRS hotspot, we use TPM 2.0, and key is securely provisioned during manufacturing.
-TPM is the common, broadly used standard for storing security keys in x86 based hardware, and we'd like to extend security options for Helium ecosystem.

-##### What is the key's security model?

-We use NPCT750 from Nuvoton.

-##### How/where is the key generated?

-Key is generated inside the TPM chip using Fapi_CreateKey command (refer to FAPI spec).
-Then it's encrypted with Primary TPM key which is unique for each TMP and is regenerated each time you reset the TPM chip.
-Then this encrypted blob is stored on external media.
-It is then possible to use generated key only inside this TPM module.
-Prior to use TPM loads it inside itself and decrypts.
-Decrypted key never leaves TPM chip.

-##### What guarantees do we have about the key being extracted?

-Primary key is unique for each TPM module, making it impossible to use blob with key on any other TPM module.
-The very purpose of TPM chip is to provide hardware based mechanism for securely storing the keys inside of the chip without the possibility of extraction.
-Impossibility of extraction is guaranteed by TPM spec.
-However user can either reset the whole TPM chip effectively erasing all the keys or remove individual keys using TPM commands directly.

 ## Manufacturing Information ##